 A keen sense of smell should also be included in the Weimaraner breed description.
-Although that probably goes without saying since they are a sporting orhunting dog.
-They are also known for pointing, guarding, and are sometimes used as police dogs and search & rescue dogs.
+Although that probably goes without saying since they are a sporting or a hunting dog.
+Weimaraners are also known for pointing and guarding, and they sometimes serve as police dogs or search and rescue dogs.

 If you plan to get a Weimaraner puppy or rescue dog that will be a pet, then you can look at the more relaxed Weimaraner breed description above.